attack68/rateslib/docs/source/z_bondctd.rst

        shifts=[-100, -50, 0, 50, 100]
    )

-This can be broadly compared with Bloomberg, except this page re-ordered some of the bonds.
+This can be broadly compared with Bloomberg, except this page re-ordered some of the bonds, and is expressed in 32nds instead of decimals above.

 .. image:: _static/usz3ctd.png
   :alt: Bloomberg CMS function